h294liu/h294liu.github.io/_posts/members/2024-10-03-zhihong_liang.markdown

 Evaluating machine learning and process-based hydrologic models: A case study of the Bow at Banff basin

 ### Short Bio
 Zhihong is a recipient of the Dean’s Research Award for Fall 2024.
-His research explores the use of machine learning in hydrologic modeling, focusing on applying Long Short-Term Memory (LSTM) models to the Bow at Banff basin.
-His project aims to compare the performance of LSTM models with traditional process-based hydrologic models, offering insights into their effectiveness.
-Through this work, Zhihong is gaining valuable skills in high-performance computing, machine learning, programming, and data analysis.
+His research explored the use of machine learning in hydrologic modeling, focusing on applying Long Short-Term Memory (LSTM) models to the Bow at Banff basin.
+His project compared the performance of LSTM models with traditional process-based hydrologic models, offering insights into their effectiveness.
+Through this work, Zhihong gained valuable skills in high-performance computing, machine learning, programming, and data analysis.